debomatic/debomatic/docs/index.rst

 Blhc
 ----

-This module allows blhc to be executed, checking the build log of build packages for missing hardening flags.
+This module allows blhc to be executed, checking the build log of built packages for missing hardening flags.

 In order for this module to work properly, ``blhc`` package must be installed.